Father and son who drowned were in Donegal renovating holiday home

 The men, who have not been officially named, died at Lough Keel on the outskirts of Kilmacrennan on Thursday afternoon.

-The father is in his early 50s while the son who also drowned was aged 17 .
-They are understood not to have been from Ireland and had living in Douglas on the Isle of Man.
+The father was in his early 50s while the son was 17.
+They are understood not to have been from Ireland and had been living in Douglas on the Isle of Man.

 The victims, along with another 15-year-old son, had taken a break from renovations at the holiday home at Coolboy on the outskirts of Letterkenny, to go fishing.

-However, shortly before 3pm the 17-year-old fell into the lough by accident and his father jumped in to try and save him.
-However both father and son drowned and the youngest boy survived.
+However, shortly before 3pm the 17-year-old fell into the lough and his father jumped in to try and save him.
+However, both father and son drowned and the youngest boy survived.

-The body of the teenager was spotted by the Rescue 118 helicopter and recovered not long after the tragedy first happened.
+The body of the teenager was spotted by the Rescue 118 helicopter and recovered not long after the tragedy.

 Divers from the Sheephaven sub-aqua unit recovered the remains of the father after 6pm that evening.